gaearon/react-hot-loader/README.md

 # Poole

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
-Similarly, Poole serves as an upstanding and effective foundation for Jekyll themes by [@mdo](https://twitter.com/mdo).
+Similarly, Poole is the Butler for Jekyll themes by [@mdo](https://twitter.com/mdo), providing a clear and concise foundational setup for any Jekyll site.

 There are currently two themes built on Poole: